Survival with MNIST#

 EPOCHS = 2 # number of epochs to train

-FAST_DEV_RUN = None # Quick prototype, set to None for full training
+FAST_DEV_RUN = None # Quick prototype, comment line for full epochs training

 Experiment setup#